ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

     import ansys.fluent.core as pyfluent
     solver_session = pyfluent.launch_fluent()

-Fluent is now active and you can send commands to it as a Python class.

 Launcher Options
 ----------------
-Examples:

 Solver Mode
 ~~~~~~~~~~~
-The following example demonstrates how you can start Fluent using the default launcher options:
+The following examples demonstrate how you can start Fluent in solution mode:

 .. code:: python

-   solver_session = pyfluent.launch_fluent()
+   solver_session_a = pyfluent.launch_fluent()

+   solver_session_b = pyfluent.launch_fluent(meshing_mode=False)

 Meshing Mode
 ~~~~~~~~~~~~
-The following example demonstrates how you can start Fluent in the meshing mode:
+The following example demonstrates how you can start Fluent in meshing mode:

 .. code:: python